Search for baryon junctions in photonuclear processes and isobar collisions at RHIC: Opportunities with future RHIC runs and EIC

 In our study, we use event generators in e+A and e+p collisions to study the photonuclear process.
-It is clear that such semi-inclusive processes could be cleanly identified and analyzed in the future EIC since there is no background nucleus-nucleus collisions.
-In addition, the dependence of the stopping with photon virtulity $\gamma^*+A\rightarrow X+p$ can be performed in the future EIC.
-However, it does require that the detectors that can cleanly identify protons and antiprotons at low momentum.
+It is clear that such semi-inclusive processes could be cleanly identified and analyzed in the future EIC since there are no background nucleus-nucleus collisions.
+The primary detector at the EIC, ePIC, will include barrel and endcap Time-of-Flight detectors that have low-momentum capability for baryon measurements over a wide range of rapidity in e+p and e+A collisions; therefore, they are ideal for performing the rapidity dependence of baryons~\cite{AbdulKhalek:2021gbh}.
+Moreover, with the possibility of a second detector at the EIC, which has better stable acceptance of low $Q^2$, exciting opportunities are possible to study baryon transport~\cite{det2xu}.
+We propose to perform e+Ru and e+Zr collisions at the EIC, and measure the net-charge and net-baryon as a function of $x$ and $Q^2$ and test the baryon junction picture in an approach similar to what is proposed for isobar collisions at RHIC~\cite{det2niseem}.
+In a follow-up paper, we plan to explore this in detail.
+In addition, the dependence of the stopping with photon virtuality $\gamma^*+A\rightarrow X+p$ can be performed in the future EIC.
+However, it does require that the detectors can cleanly identify protons and antiprotons at low momentum.
 Our proposal will also complement measurements of backward photoproduction of mesons at the EIC in exclusive processes such as $\gamma^*+p\rightarrow \omega+p$ at far-forward rapidity~\cite{spencer2019,Gayoso:2021rzj,PhysRevLett.123.182501}.
-For a detailed discussion on the connection of such processes with baryon stopping we refer the readers to Ref~\cite{Cebra:2022avc}.
+For a detailed discussion on the connection of such processes with baryon stopping, we refer the readers to Ref~\cite{Cebra:2022avc}.